IEA-Paris/PPIAS/content/articles/WPRN21 Papers/Full_papers/FP2_Kothari.md

 ---
-issue: content/issues/WPRN21 Papers.md
-keywords:
-  - COVID-19
-  - vaccine hesitancy
-  - risk perception
-  - social trust
-  - socio-demographics
-date: 2022-05-01T16:10:47.000+00:00
-language: English
-doi: '169059797'
-disciplines: ''
-published: true
+DOI: 10.5072/zenodo.1115114
+Zid: 1115114
+abstract: >-
+  Research has suggested relatively low global levels of intent to get vaccinated against COVID-19 in the first months after the approval of the first generation of vaccines.
+Understanding the roots of vaccine hesitancy is crucial.
+We set to test the robustness of earlier studies on the role of risk perceptions, trust in health authorities, and socio-demographics.
+We ran a secondary analysis of a survey with a large number of Facebook users (n = 63,042) from 23 countries including some countries in Asia, Africa, and Latin America that have been underrepresented in earlier work.
+Globally, risk perceptions, trust in health authorities, and various socio-demographics were associated with COVID-19 vaccination intentions.
+Trust in health authorities emerged as a particularly strong predictor of intent to get vaccinated in all 23 countries.
+Effects for risk perceptions were also relatively constant over countries, except for perceived control over the infection.
+The influence of socio-demographics varied with country context.
-article_title:
+article_title: >-
-  'Risk Perceptions, Trust in Health Authorities and Socio-Demographics Predict Intent to Get Vaccinated Against COVID-19: Evidence from 23 Countries'
+  Risk Perceptions, Trust in Health Authorities and Socio-Demographics Predict Intent to Get Vaccinated Against COVID-19: Evidence from 23 Countries
 authors:
   - firstname: 'Ammina '
     lastname: Kothari
-    positions_and_institutions:
-      - positions: []
-        institution: University of Rhode Island, USA
     picture: ''
     picture_copyright: ''
+    reference: ''
     social_channels:
+      google_scholar: ''
+      instagram: ''
+      linkedin: ''
+      mendeley: ''
+      orcid: ''
+      researchgate: ''
+      twitter: ''
       website: ''
       wikipedia: ''
-      orcid: ''
-      linkedin: ''
-      twitter: ''
-      instagram: ''
-      google_scholar: ''
-      researchgate: ''
-      mendeley: ''
-    reference: ''
+    titles_and_positions:
+      - institution: University of Rhode Island, USA
+        titles: []
   - firstname: 'Gerit '
     lastname: Pfuhl
-    positions_and_institutions:
-      - positions: []
-        institution: UiT, The Arctic University of Norway, Norway
     picture: ''
     picture_copyright: ''
+    reference: ''
     social_channels:
+      google_scholar: ''
+      instagram: ''
+      linkedin: ''
+      mendeley: ''
+      orcid: ''
+      researchgate: ''
+      twitter: ''
       website: ''
       wikipedia: ''
-      orcid: ''
-      linkedin: ''
-      twitter: ''
-      instagram: ''
-      google_scholar: ''
-      researchgate: ''
-      mendeley: ''
-    reference: ''
+    titles_and_positions:
+      - institution: UiT, The Arctic University of Norway, Norway
+        titles: []
   - firstname: 'Stephanie '
     lastname: Godleski
-    positions_and_institutions:
-      - positions: []
-        institution: Rochester Institute of Technology, USA
     picture: ''
     picture_copyright: ''
+    reference: ''
     social_channels:
+      google_scholar: ''
+      instagram: ''
+      linkedin: ''
+      mendeley: ''
+      orcid: ''
+      researchgate: ''
+      twitter: ''
       website: ''
       wikipedia: ''
-      orcid: ''
-      linkedin: ''
-      twitter: ''
-      instagram: ''
-      google_scholar: ''
-      researchgate: ''
-      mendeley: ''
-    reference: ''
+    titles_and_positions:
+      - institution: Rochester Institute of Technology, USA
+        titles: []
   - firstname: 'David '
     lastname: Schieferdecker
-    positions_and_institutions:
-      - positions: []
-        institution: Free University Berlin, Germany
     picture: ''
     picture_copyright: ''
+    reference: ''
     social_channels:
+      google_scholar: ''
+      instagram: ''
+      linkedin: ''
+      mendeley: ''
+      orcid: ''
+      researchgate: ''
+      twitter: ''
       website: ''
       wikipedia: ''
-      orcid: ''
-      linkedin: ''
-      twitter: ''
-      instagram: ''
-      google_scholar: ''
-      researchgate: ''
-      mendeley: ''
-    reference: ''
+    titles_and_positions:
+      - institution: Free University Berlin, Germany
+        titles: []
+bibliography: /documents-exportes_fp2bis.bib
 custom_pdf: ''
-abstract:
-  Research has suggested relatively low global levels of intent to get vaccinated against COVID-19 in the first months after the approval of the first generation of vaccines.
-Understanding the roots of vaccine hesitancy is crucial.
-We set to test the robustness of earlier studies on the role of risk perceptions, trust in health authorities, and socio-demographics.
-We ran a secondary analysis of a survey with a large number of Facebook users (n = 63,042) from 23 countries including some countries in Asia, Africa, and Latin America that have been underrepresented in earlier work.
-Globally, risk perceptions, trust in health authorities, and various socio-demographics were associated with COVID-19 vaccination intentions.
-Trust in health authorities emerged as a particularly strong predictor of intent to get vaccinated in all 23 countries.
-Effects for risk perceptions were also relatively constant over countries, except for perceived control over the infection.
-The influence of socio-demographics varied with country context.
+date: 2022-05-01T16:10:47.000Z
+disciplines: ''
+highlight: false
+issue: content/issues/WPRN21 Proceedings.md
+keywords:
+  - COVID-19
+  - vaccine hesitancy
+  - risk perception
+  - social trust
+  - socio-demographics
+language: English
+needDOI: false
 picture: ''
 picture_copyright: ''
+published: true
 yt: ''
-highlight: false
-bibliography: '/documents-exportes_fp2bis.bib'
-needDOI: false

 ---

 ## 1. INTRODUCTION